Synthetics Test Settings

 • Search: A field that filters the list to agents whose name or location contains the entered text.

-• Selections: A pane at left listing the agents you’ve selected from the Agents List.
-Each agent is shown in a card that includes its name, its location, and an X icon to deselect the agent.
-Any labels assigned to the agents will display as lozenges within the agent’s card.
+• Selections pane (multi-select version only): A pane at left listing the agents you’ve selected from the Agents list.
+Each agent is shown in a card that includes its name, its location, and an X to deselect the agent.
+Any labels assigned to the agents will display within the agent’s card.

 Note: A red icon beside an agent name indicates an error (hover over the icon for more information).